Glider (sailplane): Instrumentation and other technical aids

 Gliders in continental Europe use metric units, like km/h for airspeed and m/s for lift and sink rate.
-In the US, UK, Australia and some other countries gliders to use knots and ft/min in common with commercial aviation worldwide.
+In the United States, United Kingdom, Australia, and some other countries, gliders use knots and ft/min in common with commercial aviation worldwide.

-In addition to an altimeter, compass, and an airspeed indicator, gliders are often equipped with a variometer and an airband radio (transceiver), each of which may be required in some countries.
+In addition to an altimeter, compass, and airspeed indicator, gliders are often equipped with a variometer and an airband radio (transceiver), each of which may be required in some countries.
 A transponder may be installed to assist controllers when the glider is crossing busy or controlled airspace.
-This may be supplemented by ADS-B. Without these devices access to some airspace may become increasingly restricted in some countries.
-In countries where cloud-flying is allowed, an artificial horizon or a turn and slip indicator are used when there is zero visibility.
+This may be supplemented by ADS-B. Without these devices, access to some airspace may become increasingly restricted in some countries.
+In countries where cloud-flying is allowed, an artificial horizon or a turn and slip indicator is used when there is zero visibility.
 Increasingly, anti-collision warning systems such as FLARM are also used and are even mandatory in some European countries.
 An Emergency Position-Indicating Radio Beacon (ELT) may also be fitted into the glider to reduce search and rescue time in case of an accident.

 Much more than in other types of aviation, glider pilots depend on the variometer, which is a very sensitive vertical speed indicator, to measure the climb or sink rate of the plane.
 This enables the pilot to detect minute changes caused when the glider enters rising or sinking air masses.
-Most often electronic 'varios' are fitted to a glider, though mechanical varios are often installed as back-up.
-The electronic variometers produce a modulated sound of varying amplitude and frequency depending on the strength of the lift or sink, so that the pilot can concentrate on centering a thermal, watching for other traffic, on navigation, and weather conditions.
+Most often electronic 'varios' are fitted to a glider, though mechanical varios are often installed as backup.
+The electronic variometers produce a modulated sound of varying amplitude and frequency depending on the strength of the lift or sink, so that the pilot can concentrate on centering a thermal, watching for other traffic, on navigation, and on weather conditions.
 Rising air is announced to the pilot as a rising tone, with increasing pitch as the lift increases.
 Conversely, descending air is announced with a lowering tone, which advises the pilot to escape the sink area as soon as possible.
 (Refer to the variometer article for more information).

 Variometers are sometimes fitted with mechanical or electronic devices to indicate the optimal speed to fly for given conditions.
 The MacCready setting can be input electronically or adjusted using a ring surrounding the dial.
 These devices are based on the mathematical theory attributed to Paul MacCready though it was first described by Wolfgang Späte in 1938.
 MacCready theory solves the problem of how fast a pilot should cruise between thermals, given both the average lift the pilot expects in the next thermal climb, as well as the amount of lift or sink encountered in cruise mode.
-Electronic variometers make the same calculations automatically, after allowing for factors such as the glider's theoretical performance, water ballast, headwinds/tailwinds and insects on the leading edges of the wings.
+Electronic variometers make the same calculations automatically, after allowing for factors such as the glider's theoretical performance, water ballast, headwinds/tailwinds, and insects on the leading edges of the wings.

-Soaring flight computers running specialized soaring software, have been designed for use in gliders.
-Using GPS technology in conjunction with a barometric device these tools can:
+Soaring flight computers running specialized soaring software have been designed for use in gliders.
+Using GPS technology alongside a barometric device, these tools can: